Start date: 1st October

 - Focus on primary research

-- The research project may be undertaken within your own place of work
+- The research project may be undertaken within your place of work

-- Through partnerships with National Health Service (NHS) bodies in Wales, we are able to offer a range of research opportunities
+- Through partnerships with National Health Service (NHS) bodies in Wales, we can offer a range of research opportunities

 - Practice-focused learning

 - You will draw on skills from the broader academic community